IDOptix/marvel-rivals-scanner/README.md

 - **Does not automate gameplay**
 - **Does not interfere with matchmaking or game systems**

-All analysis is based on screenshots, public information, user-provided data, and statistical pattern detection.
+All analysis is based on **screenshots**, public information, user-provided data, and statistical pattern detection.

-Predictions are not guaranteed and may be inaccurate.
+Private Predictions are not guaranteed and may be inaccurate.

 ## Support